sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 reboot(self, reboot_type):
 ```
-Define new reboot_type as MODULE_REBOOT_DPU for DPU only reboot and MODULE_REBOOT_SMARTSWITCH for entire switch reboot.
+Define new reboot_types as MODULE_REBOOT_DPU for DPU only reboot and MODULE_REBOOT_SMARTSWITCH for rebooting the DPU when entire switch is undergoing for a reboot.
 ```

 This API is defined in [smartswitch-pmon.md](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/pmon/smartswitch-pmon.md#:~:text=reboot(self%2C%20reboot_type)%3A)

 ### ModuleBase Class new APIs ###

-pci_detach(self. module_name):
+pci_detach(self):
 ```
 Detaches the DPU PCI device from the NPU.
 In the case of non-smart-switch chassis, no action is taken.